 Healthy eyes are bright and shiny.
 Mucus and watery tears are normal but should be minimal and clear.
 The pink lining of the eyelids should not be inflamed, swollen, or have a yellow discharge.
 Sometimes you can see your dog's third eyelid, a light membrane, at the inside corner of an eye.
 It may slowly come up to cover his eye as he goes to sleep.
 The whites of your dog's eyes should not be yellowish.
 Eyelashes should not rub the eyeball.

 The skin inside your dog's ears should be light pink and clean.
 There should be some yellow or brownish wax, but a large amount of wax or crust is abnormal.
 There should be no redness or swelling inside the ear, and your dog shouldn't scratch his ears or shake his head frequently.
-Dogs with long, hairy ears, such as Cocker Spaniels, need extra attention to keep the ears dry and clean inside and out.
+Dogs with long ears that hang down may need extra attention to keep the ears dry and clean inside and out.

 A dog's nose is usually cool and moist.
 It can be black, pink, or self-colored (the same color as the coat), depending on the breed.
 Nasal discharge should be clear, never yellowish, thick, bubbly, or foul smelling.
 A cool, wet nose does not necessarily mean the dog is healthy, and a dry, warm nose doesn't necessarily mean he's sick.
 Taking his temperature is a better indication of illness.